mui/material-ui/docs/data/base/components/button/button.md

 Similarly to the native `<button>`, the `ButtonUnstyled` component can't receive focus when it's disabled.
 It may reduce its accessibility, as screen readers won't be able to announce the existence and state of the button.
-The `allowFocusWhenDisabled` prop lets you change this behavior.
+The `focusableWhenDisabled` prop lets you change this behavior.
 When this prop is set, the underlying button does not set the `disabled` prop.
 Instead, `aria-disabled` is used, which makes the button focusable.